Fundamental Analysis Book Summaries

 In Beating the Street, a national bestseller, Peter Lynch talks about how he managed and bought stocks for one of the largest mutual funds in the United States.
 Lynch was on the lookout for stocks with great ideas and franchise potential.
 He was looking for the "10 bagger" and was a value investor.

-From this book, I received information which has steered me away from purchasing bonds in favor of dividend paying stocks.
+From this book, I received information which has steered me away from purchasing bonds in favour of dividend paying stocks.
 Peter has made a great argument for never buying bonds because they generally do not increase the rate at which they pay out.

 Benjamin Graham, The Intelligent Investor